 - Focusing on mental models alone will make your talk academic and appear disconnected from reality

-- Relying solely on clever slogans will make your audience wonder whether they are attending a stand-up comedy or a talk geared at a c-level audience
+- Relying solely on clever slogans will make your audience wonder whether they are attending a stand-up comedy rather than a talk geared towards a C-level audience

 Aristotle Knew All This Long Ago

-Before I get too proud of our framework, I have to reveal that it relates very closely to one of the oldest frameworks for effective communication.
+Before I get too proud of this simple framework, I have to reveal that it relates very closely to one of the oldest frameworks for effective communication.
 Aristotle’s Modes of Persuasion from some 2300 years ago also shares three core elements: ethos, logos, and pathos.